leob03/E2E_Object_Pose_Estimator/README.md

 This architecture is designed to take an RGB color image as input and produce a [6 degrees-of-freedom pose](https://en.wikipedia.org/wiki/Six_degrees_of_freedom) estimate for each instance of an object within the scene from which the image was taken.
 To do this, PoseCNN uses 5 operations within the architecture descried in the next pipeline:

-- The **input** is a dataset of images and 5 sentence descriptions that were collected with Amazon Mechanical Turk.
-We will use the 2014 release of the [COCO Captions dataset](http://cocodataset.org/) which has become the standard testbed for image captioning.
-The dataset consists of 80,000 training images and 40,000 validation images, each annotated with 5 captions.
-- In the **training stage**, the images are fed as input to RNN (or LSTM/LSTM with attention depending on the model) and the RNN is asked to predict the words of the sentence, conditioned on the current word and previous context as mediated by the hidden layers of the neural network.
-In this stage, the parameters of the networks are trained with backpropagation.
-- In the **prediction stage**, a witheld set of images is passed to RNN and the RNN generates the sentence one word at a time.
-The code also includes utilities for visualizing the results.

 - First, a backbone convolutional **feature extraction** network is used to produce a tensor representing learned features from the input image.
 - Second, the extracted features are processed by an **embedding branch** to reduce the spatial resolution and memory overhead for downstream layers.
 - Third, an **instance segmentation branch** uses the embedded features to identify regions in the image corresponding to each object instance (regions of interest).